srappel/r-intro-geospatial/README.md

 # Intro to R for Geospatial data

+This is a variant of the [Geospatial Data Carpentry Workshop](https://datacarpentry.org/geospatial-workshop/) created at UW-Madison as part of video workshop series.
+This lesson repo is a version of the [Introduction to R for Geospatial Data](https://datacarpentry.org/r-intro-geospatial/) developed for the video workshop series.

 <!-- TODO: Update first pararaph of the introduction if they data changes -->

 An introduction to R for non-programmers using the [Gapminder][gapminder] data.